mesosphere/marathon-lb/README.md

  * Provide nothing and config will use `/etc/ssl/mesosphere.com.pem` as the certificate path.
 Put the certificate in this path or edit the file for the correct path.
  * Provide --ssl-certs command line argument and config will use these paths.

-If you are using run.sh or Docker image, and want to provide SSL Certificate, you have three options:
+If you are using run.sh or Docker image, you have three options:

  * Provide your certificate text in HAPROXY_SSL_CERT environment variable.
 Contents will be written to `/etc/ssl/mesosphere.com.pem`.
-Config will use this file unless you specified extra certificate paths as in the next option.
+Config will use this path unless you specified extra certificate paths as in the next option.
  * Provide ssl certificate paths with --ssl-certs command line argument.
 Your config will use these certificate paths.
  * Provide nothing and it will create self-signed certificate on `/etc/ssl/mesosphere.com.pem` and config will use it.